 The Department of Education has announced changes to Relationships, Sex and Health Education (RSHE} statutory guidance from September 2020.
 All primary schools are expected to comply with the updated requirements.
-Due to the impact of Covid 19, the statutory requirements have now been extended until Summer Term 2021.

 As a school, we successfully implement the PSHE and RSHE curriculum through the use of Jigsaw, the mindful approach to PSHE.
 Jigsaw is a well respected and highly valued scheme of learning that is used in many primary schools nationally due to its mindful approach to issues taught.

 In light of these changes, we have reviewed our curriculum and policy, so that we can be sure our provision is appropriate for our pupils based on:

 Age and maturity levels, as well as their cultural and religious backgrounds.